NixOS/nix.dev/source/tutorials/nixos-configuration-on-vm.md

 initialPassword = "testpw";
 ```

-In this tutorial we focus on testing NixOS configurations on a virtual machine.
+This tutorial focuses on testing NixOS configurations on a virtual machine.
-Therefore we will remove the reference to `hardware-configuration.nix`:
+Therefore you will remove the reference to `hardware-configuration.nix`:

 ```diff
 -  imports =  [ ./hardware-configuration.nix ];